tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 ### Use recursion with caution ###

-Even thought using recursion in the iteration pattern might seem so powerful, you should take care and make good and fair use of this feature in order to avoid unexpected results such as **stack overflows**.
+Even though using recursion in the iteration pattern might seem so powerful, you should take care and make good and fair use of this feature in order to avoid unexpected results such as **stack overflows**.

 ## Implementations ##